orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 . =  .next
 . = .previous

-"Movement as orthogonal Annihilation/Creation of spatial structure"
+"Movement as antiparallel Annihilation/Creation of spatial structure"

 ---